Lauterbrunnen travel tips and map

 Lauterbrunnen in summer: July, August and early September

 - July and August are high season for tourists.
 This means that popular activities, such as the Jungfraujoch and Schilthorn, can be crowded.
-You can leave early in the day or arrange for a guaranteed seat in advance though.
+You'd best leave early in the day to avoid the crowds.

 - Things will get a bit quieter in September.